raphaeljcm/fifth-challenge-ignite-reactjs-course/README.md

 ## 💻 About the challenge

 In this challenge, I had to create an application from total 0, only with a Figma layout to guide me.
-The application is a blog that I had to connect with Prismic CMS. 🔥
+The application is a blog that I had to connect to Prismic CMS. 🔥
 This challenge was definitely a great one, I learned a lot building this application, Rocketseat never disappoints me.

 </br>